 The Associate Vice President for Human Resources reports to the Executive Vice President and Vice President for Academic Affairs, Barbara Wilson.
 As an organization, we are

 committed to providing strategic human resource leadership for the System.
 Our office partners with the human resource and EEO/AA

 offices at each university and in the University of Illinois System Offices to achieve our

 goals of providing a diverse workforce that provides high quality and

 efficient service delivery.

-Browse the campus sites or topics below to learn more about
+Browse the university sites or topics below to learn more about

 University of Illinois HR offices, initiatives, policies, and systems.

 Each human resource and EEO/AA office maintains its own web site.
 Should